 For dinner it’s a good idea to try one of the cozy restaurants just at the riverside, where you can sit down for an al fresco meal in the tranquil setting.
 The cypresses and oaks along the river create some often well-needed shade in the hot Texan climate.

-- Driving time: 3 hours
+- Driving time: 3 h

 The biggest must-see when you visit Houston is the Johnson Space Center.
 It has a large museum with a great variety of exhibitions about space and space travel, which is both educating and entertaining.

-And it has NASA tram tours running that can take you to some of the best spots of the space center.
+And it has NASA tram tours running that take you to some of the best spots of the space center.
 How about the chance to see Rocket Park with a real huge rocket, the astronaut training facility or maybe most iconically the Apollo Mission Control Center?

-- Driving time: 5 hours
+- Driving time: 5 h

 In the French Quarter you find French homes from the 18th century with wrought-iron balconies.
 Them together with the street signs in French, smell of Creole and Cajun food and vibrant street performers could make you think you have arrived to a different country.